formancehq/docs/docs/guides/how-to-send-data-to-my-ledger.md

 ## Authentication

-To obtain a JWT Token, you need to create an API token first, which you can create on the [Numary Cloud Dashboard](https://my.numary.cloud/integrations).
+To obtain a JWT Token, you need to create an API token first, which you can create on the [Formance Cloud Dashboard](https://my.numary.cloud/integrations).

 ```bash
 curl --location --request POST 'https://api.numary.cloud/auth/authenticate/tokens' \